brett8883/DJI_Super-Patcher/readme.md

 Super-Patcher works differently than other methods for unlocking firmware.
 It is not a modification that mixes old firmware with new firmware.
 Super-Patchers patches the flight controller module that is already installed on your aircraft.
 This ability to patch the actual firmware itself means that new capabilities are unlocked.
 Super-Patcher has been tested and verified.
 You can trust that it has been proven but you still use at your own risk.

-While Super-Patcher removes the default altitude and GeoZone limitation it is solely the resposibility of the pilot to ensure local laws and regulations are adhered to just like anyother aircraft.
+While Super-Patcher removes the default altitude and GeoZone limitations that does not mean it is safe or legal to do so in your area without proper authorization.
+DJI Super-Patcher is meant to allow responsible pilots with the correct authorization to fly in areas and to heights that DJI does not offer a reasonable method or any method at all to unlock.
+It is solely the responsibility of the pilot to ensure local laws and regulations are adhered to and to fly safely just like with any other aircraft.

+FLY RESPONSIBLY!
+***
+ *[CLICK] On the photo below to watch @digdat0's turtorial on DJI Super-Patcher :*
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=rFrQ52m8bos
 " target="_blank"><img src="https://raw.githubusercontent.com/brett8883/DJI_Super-Patcher/photos/sp2.0DigDat0.PNG"
 alt="IMAGE ALT TEXT HERE" width="800" height="500" border="10" /></a>

-*(Credits to digdat0 for the video)*
+*(Thanks @digdat0!)*
 ***************************************************************************************************************************

 **BENEFITS SUMMARY**